コンテンツにスキップ

 On Sunday morning, I headed from Tokyo to Odawara and Hakone.

-The Romancecar Metro Hakone is a special train with a beautiful, glossy Vermeer blue body, a favorite color of the Dutch painter Vermeer.
-The Tokyo Metro Chiyoda Line, Odakyu Line, and Hakone Tozan Line run directly to the train, and you can board the train from Kita-Senju, Otemachi, Kasumigaseki, and Omotesando.
-All seats are reserved, so I purchased my express ticket in advance on a ticket website called EMot before setting off.
+The Romancecar Metro Hakone is a special train with a beautiful, lustrous Vermeer blue body, a favorite color of the Dutch painter Vermeer.
+It runs directly to the Tokyo Metro Chiyoda Line, Odakyu Line, and Hakone Tozan Line, and can be boarded from Kita-Senju, Otemachi, Kasumigaseki, and Omotesando.
+Since all seats are reserved, I purchased my express ticket in advance on a ticketing website called EMot.

-Since this is a train trip, the Hakone Freepass is a must-have item.
-With this one pass, you can travel around Hakone, Odawara, Gotemba, and Mishima.
-You can ride eight types of transportation, including the Hakone Tozan Railway, Hakone Tozan Cable Car, Hakone Ropeway, and the Hakone Pirate Ship that travels on Lake Ashi, as much as you like.
-In addition, by simply presenting the pass, you can receive special offers and discounts at about 70 facilities, including museums.
+Since we're traveling by train, the Hakone Free Pass is a must-have.
+This single pass will take you around Hakone, including Odawara, Gotemba, and Mishima.
+It gives you unlimited rides on eight types of transportation, including the Hakone Tozan Railway, Hakone Tozan Cable Car, Hakone Ropeway, and the Hakone Pirate Ship that sails around Lake Ashi.
+What's more, by simply presenting the pass, you can receive preferential treatment and discounts at approximately 70 facilities, including art museums.

 ▶Hakone Free Pass